olimorris/onedarkpro.nvim/README.md

 }
 ```
 #### Specifying new colors
-New colors may be specified which will then be merged into the theme's color palette:
+New colors may be specified in the configuration which will then be merged into the theme's color palette:
 ```lua
 colors = {
   my_new_red = "#f44336"
 }
 ```
-> **Note:** Custom colors can be referenced in highlight group overrides
+> **Note:** Custom colors can also be referenced when creating custom highlight group overrides in `hlgroups`

 #### Specifying colors by theme
 It's possible to override default colors within the theme such as the `bg` color.
 This is a common question for those who wish to have a darker background than the default.
 Of course it would make sense to have different `bg` colors for the `onedark` and `onelight` themes.
 This can be achieved by specifying the theme name as a table, followed by the color: